- Small, light and comfortable design

 Polar Pacer: Smartwatch features

 Polar has been making its sports watches more smartwatch-like, but it's not quite gone to the level that Garmin has.
-The Pacer will let you view your phone notifications, weather forecasts, adjust watch face themes and control music playing on your smartphone.
+The Pacer will let you view your phone notifications, and weather forecasts, adjust watch face themes, and control music playing on your smartphone.

-These are the exact same smartwatch features that appear on the likes of the pricier Grit X Pro and Vantage V2, so at least Polar is being consistent here, but if you want features like music players, standalone apps and payments, there's better watches out there for you.
+These are the same smartwatch features that appear on the likes of the pricier Grit X Pro and Vantage V2, so at least Polar is being consistent here, but if you want features like music players, standalone apps, and payments, there are better watches out there for you.

-What's perhaps more important is that you are getting rich third party app support.
-So this is watch that works with Strava and supports Strava Live Segments.
+What's perhaps more important is that you are getting rich third-party app support.
+So this is a watch that works with Strava and supports Strava Live Segments.
 It also plays nice with Adidas Running and Nike Running Club, so if you don't love Polar Flow, you do have alternative options.